omunroe-com/http2specwiki/ContinuationProposals.md

   * which implies all of the headers must be buffered before transmission
   * which disallows implementation choice to trade possible HoL blocking for reduction in state commitment.
   * and implies an unavoidable addition to latency proportional to header_size/bandwidth
+* Non-deterministic.
+The fact that request A precedes B changes the ability of B to be transmitted in cases where the transmission of A now allows B to fit within the max frame size.

 ### Requirements on implementations
 * must buffer the entire compressed headers before emitting any data